bigdiggysquiggle/berserk-webscraper/README.md

+Current issues:
+- Sometimes Volume 1 gets created twice and a volume 0 gets made

+- Volumes 4 and 14 are out of order.
+I'm implementing temp fixes until I can get around to making a better sort algorithm

 I started this project for a couple reasons.
 I'm a little bit of a data hoarder so writing a script that could help me hoard a little more data is always appealing, one of